United States

 The Visa Waiver Program (VWP) enables citizens of participating countries to travel to the U.S. for tourism or business for 90 days or less without obtaining a US visa.
 To use the Visa Waiver Program all travelers must apply online for travel authorization using the ESTA prior to traveling.

-Certain travelers from VWP countries still need to apply for a visa.
-As of January 2016, travelers in the following categories are no longer eligible to travel or be admitted to the United States under the Visa Waiver Program (VWP):
+Certain travelers from VWP countries are not eligible to travel or be admitted to the United States under the Visa Waiver Program (VWP):

-- Nationals of VWP countries who have traveled to or been present in Iran, Iraq, Sudan, Somalia, Yemen, Libya or Syria on or after March 1, 2011 (with limited exceptions for travel for diplomatic or military purposes in the service of a VWP country),
+• Nationals of VWP countries who have traveled to or been present in North Korea, Iran, Iraq, Libya, Somalia, Syria, Sudan or Yemen after March 1, 2011,

-- Nationals of VWP countries who are also nationals of Iran, Iraq, Sudan, Somalia, Yemen, Libya or Syria.
+• Nationals of VWP countries who are also nationals of North Korea, Iran, Iraq, Sudan or Syria.

 ESTA – Electronic System for Travel Authorization